 -Big day at CFHV!
-In fact, story it was our biggest day in attendance ever!
-We’d like to thank the 115 Volts & Vixens who came to workout Wednesday, thumb put everything on the line, more about tested themselves, and left here healthier, fitter, and happier than when they came in!
+In fact it was our biggest day in attendance ever!
+We’d like to thank the 115 Volts & Vixens who came to workout Wednesday put everything on the line tested themselves and left here healthier fitter and happier than when they came in!
 Yeah Buddy!

 A. Push Press